bledoux2002/Digit-Recognition-FFNN/README.md

-# Digit Recognition FFNN
+# Digit Recognition NN
-Simple feed-forward neural network for digit recognition

-Ideally going to make different versions, one using as few external libraries as is reasonable to comment and show the architecture and steps to train and run the model, and at least one using common libraries to show how to make them quickly/more efficiently without having to code every step
+Using MNIST data to train and test a Neural Network.